 10. Ricky Skaggs

-Andk last but by no means least, we have Ricky Skaggs, who is a country and bluegrass singer.
+And last but by no means least, we have country and bluegrass singer Ricky Skaggs.
 He’s also a multi-instrumentalist who plays the mandolin, fiddle, guitar, and banjo.

 Born in Cordell, Kentucky, Skaggs began playing music at a very early age, and his first public performance occurred when he was only seven years old.

-From 1983 to 2016, Skaggs was nominated for or won a Grammy award.
-He’s been recognized by various other awards and accolades throughout the years.
+From 1983 to 2016, Skaggs has won 14 Grammy awards and been recognized by various other awards and accolades by the Country Music Association, Academy of Country Music, and International Bluegrass Music Association, to name some.

 Who did we miss off our list?
 Let us know, and we’ll add them in!